bacpack-system/bacpack-system.github.io/docs/example_usage.md

 ## Build a Package

-After definition of Package `dep1` we can build it with Packager.
+After definition of both Packages we can build `dep1` with Packager.

 If the used image in our Package is not build on our system, it must be build with `build-image` Packager command.
 The command for building `image1` image could be: